The latest greenhouse gas (GHG) data updated monthly from one of the cleanest air sources in the world.

 As with carbon dioxide, there are the more subtle inter-annual variations in methane, which have been shown to correlate with the regular ENSO phenomenon and with major volcanic eruptions.
 These variations in methane are small compared to the regular annual cycle, but can make a difference to the observed year-by-year annual increase.

 Methane is measured in parts per billion molar.
-The 2009 global mean level was about 1790 ppb.
-If you had a sample of air, made up of 1 billion molecules, 1790 of those would be methane molecules.
+A methane concentration of 1800 ppb means that in a sample of dry air containing one billion molecules, 1800 of those would be methane molecules.